quizbowl team logo

 Quizbowl at the 2023 Senior Sendoff (Senior Coby Tran is lying across the laps of the leaving officers: Kaden Lee, Elliana Wejak, Kevin Kodama, and Fischer Tsai from left to right)

-Club Leaders: Kevin Kodama, Elliana Wejak, Kaden Lee, Vikshar Athreya, Fischer Tsai, Jayden Murphy, Ella L'Heureux, Catherine Welch
+Club Leaders: Kevin Kodama, Elliana Wejak, Ella L'Heureux, Euan McCubbin, Vikshar Athreya, Kaden Lee, Fischer Tsai, Jayden Murphy, Catherine Welch

 The Discord Era of the quizbowl team at UW started during the COVID-19 pandemic.
 At the end of 2020, the club president position unexpectedly went to Kevin Kodama, a formerly active high school player from Illinois.
 During this time, the club's focus shifted from traditional in-person quizbowl to club outreach and online events.
 Club membership grew rapidly during this time, attracting 20-30 members at a typical practice.
 The club also gained some visibility when Kaden Lee appeared on Jeopardy! and Shruthika Kandukuri, Ella L'Heureux, Jayden Murphy, and Catherine Welch appeared on the show College Bowl.
 In addition, the club became known for its significant proportion of bisexual club members.
 This era is ongoing.